PWR 1HK: Food Values: The Rhetoric of What and How We Eat

 Course Feature: WR-1 requirement

-(1500-1800 words; 5-6 pages) Contemporary food writing often grapples with what it means to be a responsible consumer, and what our choices say about us and the social worlds we inhabit.
-In this assignment, you will select a food-related text and critically interrogate its form, language, and arguments.
-Potential topics include travel narratives about culinary tourism or etiquette manuals drawn from different cultural and historical locations.
+(1500-1800 words; 5-6 pages) Food writing often grapples with what our food practices say about us and the social worlds we inhabit.
+In this assignment, you will select a food-related text and analyze how the writer constructs an argument and understand the strategies used to persuade the reader.
+Possible texts may include memoirs or travel narratives, menus or cookbooks, product advertising or packaging.

 Texts in Conversation